wd15/nixes/amgx/README.md

     $ python demo.py

-`shell.nix` can be amended to add more Python libraries.
+`env.nix` can be amended to add more Python libraries.

+To install with Python 2.7 use

+    $ nix-shell shell-py27.nix

+instead.